Suicide

 • They may talk about suicide and sound helpless and hopeless.

-• They may make sudden changes in their personality, eating, sleeping, or sexual habits.
+• They may make sudden changes in their personality, eating and sleeping patterns, or sexual habits.

 • Anyone can die by suicide.